-For further information, the (RCOG) have produced a leaflet called Information for you after an endometrial ablation (PDF, 1.05Mb).
+For further information, the Royal College of Obstetricians and Gynaecologists (RCOG) have produced a leaflet called Information for you after an endometrial ablation (PDF, 1.05Mb).

 A hysterectomy (removal of the womb) will stop any future periods, but should only be considered after other options have been tried or discussed.

 The operation and recovery time are longer than for other surgical techniques for treating heavy periods.

 A hysterectomy is only used to treat heavy periods after a thorough discussion with your specialist to outline the benefits and disadvantages of the procedure.